2 Meter Ground Plane Antenna

 Not my picture - just close to the build I did

-The element are brass welding rod from Harbor Freight Tools.
+The elements are brass welding rod from Harbor Freight Tools.
 Using the calculator link below, I worked out the main radiator is cut to 19.5′ and I over sized the ground elements to 20′.
 All elements are soldered to a SO-239 chassis connector and then painted.
 Once the paint dried, I applied a thick coat of silicon sealant to waterproof the antenna.

 Resources: